Efficient generative models

 PhD Student · Mila · Université de Montréal · Caltech

-I am a PhD student at Mila and the Université de Montréal, supervised by Yoshua Bengio, and I’m currently a visiting researcher in Frances Arnold’s lab at Caltech.
+I am a PhD student at Mila and the Université de Montréal, supervised by Yoshua Bengio, winner of the 2018 A.M.
+Turing Award.
+I’m currently a visiting researcher in the lab of Frances Arnold, winner of the 2018 Nobel Prize in Chemistry, at Caltech.

 My research is on generative models — efficient algorithms to train and perform inference with them, methods to steer them, and the sampling problems underlying both — across discrete and continuous spaces, oftentimes aimed at designing proteins and other molecular structures.
-During my PhD I co-founded Dreamfold, and previously studied computer science at the University of Michigan during undergrad.
+I co-founded Dreamfold during my PhD, and previously studied computer science at the University of Michigan during undergrad.

 If you’re interested in working together, feel free to reach out by email.